New Brunswick Genealogy Records Online

 Vital Statistics Search Engine of the Provincial Archives of New Brunswick

-Report of Admissions at the Port of Grand Falls, New Brunswick for the Month of August 1913
+Report of Admissions at the Port of Grand Falls, New Brunswick 1913-1918

 New Brunswick Cemeteries On-line Research.